Spatial Data Science/Visualization

 Office: 4937 Math Sciences

-Yoh Kawano came to Los Angeles and UCLA in 1995 after living across the globe, in 5 different countries.
-At UCLA he works at the GIS and Visualization Sandbox as a member of the Research Technology Group for the Institute for Digital Research and Education (IDRE), serving as the Campus GIS Coordinator and also holds lecturer positions in Urban Planning and Public Policy.
-With 14 years of GIS project management experience, he has supervised projects in urban planning, emergency preparedness, disaster relief, volunteerism, archaeology, and the digital humanities.
+Yoh Kawano came to Los Angeles and UCLA after living across the globe, in 5 different countries.
+At UCLA he works at the GIS and Visualization Sandbox as a member of the Research Technology Group for the Institute for Digital Research and Education (IDRE), serving as a Research Coordinator for Spatial Visualization.
+He has supervised projects in urban planning, emergency preparedness, disaster relief, volunteerism, archaeology, and the digital humanities.
 Current research and projects involve the geo-spatial web, visualization of temporal and spatial data, and creating systems that leverage social media and web services in conjunction with traditional information systems.
 In the fall of 2015, Yoh enrolled in the PhD program at UCLA’s Department of Urban Planning, submitting his dissertation titled “Human Error and Human Healing in a Risk Society: The Forgotten Narratives of Fukushima.”

 Following the Great Tohoku Earthquake in Japan, Yoh has been busy researching the potential that the social web can have in post-disaster relief.
 In the inaugural TEDxUCLA event in 2011, he spoke of ways that locational technologies, combined with social media, can provide an immediate and real-time opportunity for big and small crisis management.
-He is currently involved in the ongoing nuclear crisis in Japan, working as a GIS and visualization specialist for a research project based in Niigata University, collaborating with local governments who are actively measuring radiation levels in communities surrounding the Fukushima Nuclear Plants.
+He continues to be involved in the ongoing nuclear crisis in Japan, working as a GIS and visualization advisor for a research project based in Niigata University, and as a filmmaker conducting longitudinal ethnographies, collecting oral histories in Fukushima that has spanned more than six years.